JieGH/The-Ruler-of-Tsetlin-Automaton/README.md

 # The-Ruler-of-Tsetlin-Automaton

-This project is a visulated demo of Tsetlin Automaton proposed by Michael Lvovitch Tsetlin.
-The algorithum of Tsetlin Automaton can be found in: https://github.com/cair/convolutional-tsetlin-machine
+This project is a visualised demo of Tsetlin Automaton proposed by Michael Lvovitch Tsetlin.
+The algoritum of Tsetlin Automaton can be found in: https://github.com/cair/convolutional-tsetlin-machine

-A newrly invented AI algorithum Tsetlin Machine had been proposed by Dr Ole-Christoffer GranmoTsetlin and his team.
-The details of this algorithum can be found in
+A newly invented AI algorithm Tsetlin Machine had been proposed by Dr Ole-Christoffer GranmoTsetlin and his team.
+The details of this algorithm can be found in
 https://github.com/cair/TsetlinMachine
 https://arxiv.org/abs/1804.01508

 The view of the actual PCB is:
 ![overview](https://raw.githubusercontent.com/JieGH/The-Ruler-of-Tsetlin-Automaton/master/Capture.JPG)

-The simple video demo can be found in this Youtube link: https://youtu.be/LltDhg4ZuWo
+The simple video demo can be found in this YouTube link: https://youtu.be/LltDhg4ZuWo